John Ellem

-John Naif Ellem (born July 19, 1967, in Parkersburg, West Virginia) is an American politician and a Republican member of the West Virginia House of Delegates representing District 10 since his January 4, 2001 appointment to fill the vacancy caused by the resignation of Representative Rick Modesitt.
-In 2014 Ellem announced that he would not be running for re-election.
+John Naif Ellem (born July 19, 1967) is an American politician who was a Republican member of the West Virginia House of Delegates representing District 10 since his January 4, 2001 appointment to fill the vacancy caused by the resignation of Representative Rick Modesitt.
+In 2014, Ellem announced that he would not be running for re-election.

 Education

 Ellem earned his BS from Wheeling Jesuit University and his JD from the West Virginia University College of Law.